-It’s because we want to feature people who took Gina’s 30 Days or Less courses and actually got serious about working on their freelance career.
+Here at Horkey HandBook we love featuring people who took Gina’s 30 Days or Less courses and got down to business making their freelance dreams a reality.

-Every story in the series is a little bit different from the others.
-That’s because they’re real journeys, and everyone is on a different path.
+Each story is unique.
+That’s because they’re real journeys, and we’re all on a different path!

-I reached out to this week’s guest, Jenny Weg, after she posted an encouraging update in the private Facebook group.
+We reached out to this week’s guest, Jenny Weg, after she posted a super encouraging update in our private Facebook group.
 Jenny has a day job, in addition to being a mom and a part-time virtual assistant.
-Oh, and she’s also working on the family farm.
+Oh, and she’s also working on the family farm!

 Name: Jenny Weg